 TEACH THE GOOD SAMARITAN STORY – an entire lesson plan based around this story.
 Includes the story itself, with discussion ideas and suggested activities to make learning fun.

-We are in the process of creating pages for every one of our Pastor Fish stories, just to help make Pastor Fish the best resource for you that we can be.
+–English, Russian, Spanish, Ukrainian ~ We are in the process of creating pages for every one of our Pastor Fish stories, just to help make Pastor Fish the best resource for you that we can be.
 Below are English breakout pages.
-Pages are also being developed for Spanish, Ukrainian, and Russian.
-Don’t forget to Download the app from iTunes or GooglePlay! […]
+We are preparing lesson overviews and breakout pages in four languages ( English, Spanish, Russian, Ukrainian) to go along […]

 TEACH ABOUT FORGIVENESS – an entire lesson plan based around this important theme.
 Includes the Unforgiving Servant story, with discussion ideas and suggested activities to make learning fun.